-It is with this spirit of collaboration – teamwork between fellow writers looking to reach a bigger more diverse audience – that we have decided to expand our site’s mission and promote books by both traditionally published and indie authors.
+In the spirit of collaboration – teamwork between fellow writers looking to reach a bigger more diverse audience – we have decided to expand our site’s mission and promote books by both traditionally published and indie authors.

 Here at Two Drops of Ink, we have blazed a trail in the blogosphere regarding collaboration between writers, bloggers, and audiences.
 We’ve found that creating a place for a cyber, social gathering is beneficial to everyone involved.

 - We’ve seen new writers birthed from our readers.

 - We’ve provided a platform for new and seasoned writers.

 - We’ve expanded the reach of all writers.

 In all, we have seen our followers and readers benefit from a diverse and extremely creative collaboration of writers.

 This page will be dedicated to helping expose good books that may be well-read, or, that may be the fern at the bottom of the redwood forest of the book market, looking to find its way to the sunlight of readership.

 Please read the guidelines for “Book Shelf Submission” on our submission guidelines page and then submit your books for review to Twodropsodink@gmail.com

 ‘Smart Branding For Busy Bloggers’ by Jennifer Brown Banks